algorand/conduit/docs/tutorials/IndexerMigration.md

 # Migrating from Indexer to Conduit

+The first part of this document gives an overview and background on Indexer and Conduit architectures.
+To skip directly to the migration instructions, see [the overview on altering indexer applications.](#altering-architecture-of-indexer-applications)

 The [Algorand Indexer](https://github.com/algorand/indexer) originally provided both a block processing pipeline to ingest block data from an Algorand node into a Postgresql database, and a rest API which serves that data.
 However, the block processing pipeline functionality from Indexer has been moved into, and will be maintained in, Conduit.